Skip to main content

 Cranioplasty

 A cranioplasty is used to repair a defect of the skull following surgery or trauma.
 By replacing the missing bone, the brain will be protected once again.
-Cranioplasty can also improve esthetics by restoring the contour of the skull, and some patients experience improved neurological function following cranioplasty.
+Cranioplasty can also improve esthetics by restoring the contour of the skull, and some patients experience improved neurological function following cranioplasty if the bone has been off for a period of time.

 Again, cranioplasty carries general surgical risks.
-These include reactions to anesthesia, bleeding, blood clots and infection.
+These include reactions to anesthesia, bleeding, blood clots and infection, and are more related to the underlying condition.
 However, there are also risks particular to cranioplasty, which includes the following.

 • Subdural hematoma